12 Tattoos Inspired by Famous Books

 The more time progresses and our natural resources dwindle, the more people can identify with The Lorax.
 Flickr user jaundicedferret is one of these people, which is why she got this great tattoo from the most famous scene of the story, where The Lorax exclaims, “unless someone like you cares a whole awful lot, nothing's going to get better, it's not."

 12. Sideways Stories from Wayside School, Louis Sachar

 As a kid, Sideways Stories was my favorite book series, even above Scary Stories to Tell in the Dark, which is why I’m head over heels in love with Alex’s potato tattoo.
 What does a potato have to do with a kids' book you might ask?
 Well, it all relates to Calvin’s tale in the book, as Alex explains, “His dad decides to let him get a tattoo and everyone in class gives him all these suggestions.
 He considers getting a leopard fighting a snake, but in the end he gets a potato just above his left ankle.
 Everyone thinks it’s stupid, but he knows he made the right choice, or at least he’s pretty sure.”
 Alex, I think you made the right choice too.

 Special thanks to Contrariwise, a site specializing in literary-inspired tattoos.
-While not every tattoo here was pulled from that site, a good number were.
+This post originally appeared in 2012.